Selinsgrove Area High School

 Selinsgrove Area High School is a public school located in Selinsgrove, Snyder County, Pennsylvania.
-It is a part of the Selinsgrove Area School District.
-In 2015, the School enrollment was 789 students.
-It provides grades nine through twelve.The school serves a rural-suburban community of 22,259 residents according to the US Census 2013.
+The school serves a rural-suburban community of 22,259 residents according to the US Census 2013.
 SAHS is the sole high school operated by the Selinsgrove Area School District.

 Student activities

 The Selinsgrove Area School District offers a wide variety of activities, clubs and an extensive sports program.

-Clubs and organizations

-Selinsgrove's student life programs number in the twenties and include both national and local programs such as French Club, Technology Student Association, Forensics (of the National Forensic League), Chess club, FFA, Student Government, German Club, Key Club, SADD Club, Spanish Club, and Web Heads.
-Students from the school have been notably successful in participating in Pennsylvania History Day and the Pennsylvania Mock Trial Competition.